Fnska/booking/README.md

 # Booking
 This repository contains the training booking application.
-A Customer can add a Reservation for a chosen date from UI.
+A Customer can add/delete a Reservation for a chosen date from UI.
 ManyToMany Association.

 ## Using
 - Java 8